SystemsApproach/tcpcc/design.rst

    One four-hop flow competing with three one-hop flows.

-Assuming that fair implies equal and that all paths are of equal length, networking researcher Raj Jain proposed a metric that can be used to quantify the fairness of a congestion-control mechanism.
+Assuming that the most fair situation would be one in which all flows receive the same bandwidth, networking researcher Raj Jain proposed a metric that can be used to quantify the fairness of a congestion-control mechanism.
 Jain’s fairness index is defined as follows.
 Given a set of flow throughputs